sriya224/CSE185_Group44/README.md

 Implementing the Jellyfish command to generate a table with kmer counts.

 Our implementation of a kmer counting command is blobfish, which is a command line tool that will output a table containing kmer-counts from a given sequence.
 Our tool takes in a fasta file, output file name, and the length of the kmers the user wants to count to output a .txt file containing the kmer keys and their respective counts.
-Our tool also has the option to ignore strand directionality using the option --cannonical and the option to filter out kmers with frequencies lower than a certain value the user inputs through -k <frequency>.
+Our tool also has the option to ignore strand directionality using the option --canonical and the option to filter out kmers with frequencies lower than a certain value the user inputs through -k <frequency>.

-__Command__: python blobfish.py -f &lt;filename&gt; -l &lt;kmer length&gt; -o &lt;output name&gt; [-cannonical] [-k <filter kmers>]
+__Command__: python blobfish.py -f &lt;filename&gt; -l &lt;kmer length&gt; -o &lt;output name&gt; [-canonical] [-k <filter kmers>]

     options: -f = filename, with path defined (required) -l = kmer length (required)

-             -cannonical = if option is stated jellyfish will ignore directionality -k = filter kmer's with counts less than inputted value
+             -canonical = if option is stated jellyfish will ignore directionality -k = filter kmer's with counts less than inputted value